 Who will win the 2013 Rotterdam Design prize?
-Fifteen nominees are in line for the €15,000 prize, which will be awarded for a project, product or research that has set an example for the design world in the last two years.
+Fifteen nominees were in line for the €15,000 prize, which was awarded for a project, product or research that set an example for the design world in the last two years.
 The nominees were proposed by five scouts and are very different: from PAL-V, the first flying car, and an app that ‘tames’ voices to the latest presentation by Moooi and Erwin Olaf in the Salone del Mobile.

-The Rotterdam Design Prize, a biennial award, will be presented by an international panel of judges on Friday 31 January 2014.
-The Rotterdam Design Public Prize of €5,000 will be awarded at the same time.
+The Rotterdam Design Prize, a biennial award, was presented by an international panel of judges on Friday 31 January 2014.
+The Rotterdam Design Public Prize of €5,000 was awarded at the same time.
 This prize is provided by Het Nieuwe Instituut.
 The nominee with the most votes wins.
-Members of the public can use a ballot paper at the exhibition or vote online.
+Members of the public could use a ballot paper at the exhibition or vote online.

-An international panel of judges will choose the winner of the Rotterdam Design Prize on 31 January and the Rotterdam Design Public Prize will be awarded on the same day.
-The exhibition will remain open until Sunday 9 February.
-The Rotterdam Design Prize is being organized by the Stichting Designprijs Rotterdam, Museum Boijmans Van Beuningen and Het Nieuwe Instituut.
+An international panel of judges chose the winner of the Rotterdam Design Prize on 31 January 2013 and the Rotterdam Design Public Prize was awarded on the same day.
+The exhibition remained open until Sunday 9 February 2013.
+The Rotterdam Design Prize was being organized by the Stichting Designprijs Rotterdam, Museum Boijmans Van Beuningen and Het Nieuwe Instituut.